mforets/Bilinear-Demo/README.md

 ### Preliminaries

 We say that a variable is determined if it has a specified value.
-For example,
+For example, in

 ```julia
 julia> Variable("x")
 Variable("x", nothing, nothing)
 ```
-is not determined, while the following corresponds to setting `x = 2`:
+variable `x` is not determined, while the following corresponds to setting `x = 2`:

 ```julia
 julia> Variable("x", 2.0)
 Variable("x", 2.0, nothing)
 ```
-An uncertainty can be defined as well, eg.
+The third field corresponds to an uncertainty assignment, eg.
 ```
 julia> Variable("x", 2.0, 0.01)
 Variable("x", 2.0, 0.01)